 - Pest and weed control

-In this first category of spring yard cleanup tasks, you will be picking up after Old Man Winter and any other slovenly bad neighbors you may have to put up with.
+In this first category of spring yard cleanup tasks, you will be picking up after Old Man Winter and any messy neighbors you may have to put up with.
 Roll up your sleeves and start removing:

 - Litter and dog feces

-- Dead grass, leaves, pinecones, etc. on lawns
+- Dead grass, leaves, pinecones, and debris on lawns

 - Dead leaves and stalks on perennials

 Spring cleanup in the perennial bed begins with removing any dead leaves and stalks from perennials and ornamental grasses that you didn't remove in fall.
-Scissors often work better than pruners for this task (you can get into tight spaces easier with them).
-For more on spring cleanup in perennial beds, see below.
+Scissors often work better than pruners for this task to get into tight spaces.

 Preparing Planting Beds and Fertilizing